Airworthiness Directives (ADs) are issued to address unsafe conditions.

 To receive Notification of EADs you will need to register for our free publications subscription service > New User Subscription and choose the 'Safety Critical Information' category, this was previously the 'Emergency Airworthiness Directives' category.
 Once you have subscribed you will be notified every time a new EAD is published on the CAA website.

 PLEASE NOTE THAT THE SAFETY CRITICAL INFORMATION CATEGORY ALSO INCLUDES MANDATORY PERMIT DIRECTIVES.

-CAA EADs will be available until cancelled and are published in published in CAP 747, other EADs will be available for a period of two months from the publication date and then they will be removed, they may then be obtained from the originating NAA.
+CAA EADs will be available until cancelled and are published CAP 747, other EADs will be available for a period of two months from date of issue and then they will be removed, they may then be obtained from the originating NAA.

 Emergency ADs list

 CAA PADs for products of UK design are available for review and comment.
 The closing date for comments is stated at the end of the PAD.
 Comments should be sent to the AD Unit mailbox.

 Singapore and the United Kingdom commence trials to improve public health safety for air crew

 Further advice to UK consumers impacted by Flybe entering administration

 5 March, 2020

 Advice to UK consumers following Flybe entering administration